 We were welcomed with Portugal’s famous pasteis de nata, custard tarts in puff pastry along with a bottle of rose wine; a lovely surprise!

-Not only did we have a full-length mirror, the room had ample storage for our clothes (well, the hordes I’d brought along with me) and a cute little table and chairs next to the balcony doors.
+Not only did we have a full-length mirror, but the room also had ample storage for our clothes (well, the hordes I’d brought along with me) and a cute little table and chairs next to the balcony doors.

 The rainforest shower was in a separate room, with a hairdryer and toiletries provided by the hotel.